Inclusion & Diversity

 Anthem’s commitment to diversity and inclusion makes us a stronger organization.
 Our culture is essential to attracting talent that understands and connects with our consumers.
-It creates spaces where different perspectives and experiences are valued, lets us develop innovative thinking, and unifies our employees behind our shared purpose—to deliver trusted and caring solutions to the evolving healthcare needs of our communities.
+It creates spaces where different perspectives and experiences are valued; it lets us develop innovative thinking and unifies our associates behind our mission—to improve lives and communities and make healthcare simpler.

 Associate Resource Groups

 More than 10,000 associates from every corner of our organization—including nearly a quarter of Anthem’s leaders—participate in at least one of our 10 associate resource groups (ARGs).
 These groups offer associates meaningful opportunities to connect, collaborate and grow.
 They add cultural insight to Anthem’s business initiatives and help us cultivate deep ties with our communities.

 APEX • African American Professional Exchange